go-goyave/goyave/v6_CHANGELOG.md

 - Paginator: fetch query isn't executed anymore if the count query returns 0.
 - Factory Save now returns an error
 - Database timeout plugin now works on Scan too.
 It doesn't work on Row() and Rows().
+- Database New and NewFromDialector don't take a logger as parameter anymore.
+Logs are defined by config DatabaseConnection.Debug now.

 TODO docs pass with links
 TODO cleanup resources directory